2 electric Kia truck models will reach dealers in 2026 [Update]

 Design

-The exterior design language of the new electric pickup may not drift much from what’s on display in the Telluride SUV.
+The design language of the new electric pickup may not drift much from what’s on display in the Telluride SUV.
 That said, Kia is expected to overhaul a few key aspects of the design to bring forth a rugged look associated with pickup trucks, while also making the silhouette of the vehicle appear more upright.

 The vertically-oriented LED headlamps and taillights are also likely to find their way to this pickup, so is the Korean brand’s signature ‘tiger nose’ main grille, along with a beefy-looking hood.
 The former will reportedly be wider, thus occupying more room in the front fascia.
 These are to be accompanied by door handles boasting an unconventional vertical design and pronounced wheel-arch extensions, the report suggests.